FrontierRobotics/pathfinder/docs/mainboard_power_supply.md

 The power supply for the mainboard is designed with the following features:

-* Ample current for the Raspberry Pi.
-* Wide voltage input range.
+* Wide voltage input range of 5.4V to 36V.
-* Selectively disabled 5V and 3.3V buses.
+* Selectively disabled 2A, 5V and 1A, 3.3V power buses.
-* Always-on 5V critical power for mainboard power monitor.
+* Always-On 1A, 5V critical power bus.

 ## Circuit Overview